TiaMcDowell/TombOfAnnihilationNotes/docs/NPCs/Xandala & Family/Xandala Cimber.md

 Half elf girl 19yo on the ship to [[Port Nyanzaru]], she is looking for her father.
 Her archeologist father left to find some ruins.
-She's a sorcerer with dangerous wildmagic within her.
+She's a sorcerer with dangerous wild magic within her.

-Was a wild magic sorcerer since birth, and got her speech impendiement from a rogue wild magic surge.
+Was a wild magic sorcerer since birth, and got her speech impediment from a rogue wild magic surge.